srcery-colors/srcery-vim/README.md

 ### TUI

 Flattened’s only requirement is the same as Solarized: that you change your terminal emulator’s so-called “ASCII” colors to the ones used by Solarized.

+The reason is simple.
+Most terminal nowadays are capable of displaying 256 colors but *none* of the colors used in the Solarized palette can be found in the semi-standard Xterm palette.
+Therefore, we are forced to assign the Solarized non-standard values to colors 0 through 15 of our terminal emulator if we want to see the actual Solarized colors instead of poor approximations.
-The exact method depends on your terminal emulator and can probably be found somewhere in Solarized’s bullshit-ridden documentation.

-I’d suggest simply copying the values from this table and call it a day:
+The exact method depends on your terminal emulator.
+I’d suggest simply using the values from this table and call it a day:

     TERMCOL   HEX     RGB
     -------   ------- -----------